FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 #### Skills
 Trained in
 Trained in a number of additional skills equal to  plus your Intelligence modifier
+#### Attacks
+Trained in
+Trained in a number of additional skills equal to  plus your Intelligence modifier
+#### Defenses
+Trained in light armour
+Trained in unarmoured defense
+#### Class DC
+Trained in Psychic Class DC
+#### Moves (Spells)
+Trained in Somatic component spell attacks
+Trained in Somatic component spell DC

 ### Samurai
 Stats: +2 Strength, +1 Wisdom, -2 Charisma